flamapy/flamapy_docs/analysis/wasm.md

     <a href="#" onclick="alert('Coming soon')" class="highlight-button">Try flamapy in your browser</a>
 </div>

-To do it so, we need to first install pyodide and flamapy within the browser.
+To do it so, we need to first install pyodide and {% include flamapy.html %} within the browser.
 Note that we manually manage the dependencies.
 This is to avoid installing other plugins such as BDD which are not yet available in wasm.

 ```javascript
 async function preparare_WASM(){